Switch to LED Home Lighting: Get Rid of CFL Once and For All

 You don't have to worry about spending much on your power bills

-According to a research conducted by Energy Star, The average U.S. household has more than 40 sockets for light bulbs, ranging from table lamps to ceiling fixtures.
+According to research conducted by Energy Star, The average U.S. household has more than 40 sockets for light bulbs, ranging from table lamps to ceiling fixtures.
 Larger homes can have even more.

 Lighting accounts for about 20% of annual household electricity bills or approximately $200 per year.